Will AI Replace Locomotive Firers? The Quiet Decline of a Railroad Role

 Here is where the locomotive firer story diverges from most AI-and-jobs narratives.
 The biggest risk to this occupation is not that AI will replace firers.
 It is that railroad companies and regulators will decide the role is no longer necessary.

 The debate over crew size has been raging in the U.S. railroad industry for years.
-Freight railroads have pushed to reduce train crews from two people to one, arguing that modern safety technology makes a second crew member redundant.
-Unions have fought back, citing safety concerns.
-[Claim] The outcome of this regulatory battle will determine the future of locomotive firers far more decisively than any AI advancement.
+The Federal Railroad Administration's two-person crew rule, finalized in April 2024 under the Biden administration, requires two crew members on most freight trains.
+Freight railroads — Union Pacific, BNSF, Norfolk Southern, CSX, Canadian National, Canadian Pacific Kansas City — have pushed back for years, arguing that modern safety technology including Positive Train Control (PTC, mandated after the Chatsworth disaster in 2008) makes a second crew member redundant.
+The Brotherhood of Locomotive Engineers and Trainmen (BLET) and the SMART Transportation Division have fought back, citing safety concerns.
+[Claim] The outcome of this regulatory battle — which the 2024 rule did not finally settle, since court challenges continue — will determine the future of locomotive firers far more decisively than any AI advancement.

 Autonomous Trains Are the Real Wildcard

 While current AI exposure is low, the technology pipeline tells a different story.
 Several countries are already testing or deploying autonomous freight trains.
-Australia's Rio Tinto has operated autonomous trains in the Pilbara region since 2018.
-[Fact] In Europe, pilot programs for autonomous rail operations are advancing.
+Australia's Rio Tinto has operated autonomous trains in the Pilbara region since 2018, running iron ore trains across roughly 1,700 km of dedicated track without crews on board.
+[Fact] In Europe, the European Train Control System (ETCS) Level 3 specifications enable higher levels of automation, and pilot programs from operators like SNCF in France and DB in Germany are advancing.
 The technology exists — the barriers are regulatory and labor-political, not technical.

-If the U.S. moves toward autonomous or single-operator freight trains, the locomotive firer role does not gradually shrink.
+If the U.S. moves toward autonomous or single-operator freight trains — a path that operators like Union Pacific have publicly advocated for — the locomotive firer role does not gradually shrink.
 It disappears.
 This is not an AI-augmentation story where workers learn new tools.
 It is a displacement story where the entire position is eliminated.
+The political pathway to that outcome runs through the FRA, the Surface Transportation Board, congressional rail safety legislation, and union contract negotiations that typically run on five-year cycles aligned with the Railway Labor Act process.

 What This Means If You Are a Locomotive Firer